apostrophe-express

 Enables the "trust proxy" option for Express (opens new window).

-to tell the Express app to respect X-Forwarded-*
+Set to true to tell the Express app to respect X-Forwarded-* headers.

 # middleware